CHILDREN’S

 Influencing regional and global advocacy platforms

-The recommendations from children were presented not only with Meta and Tiktok but at key international and regional forums and high-level policy discussions such as the ASEAN ICT Forum on Online Child Protection, UN Treaty on Business and Human Rights, Internet Governance Forum.
+The recommendations from children were presented not only with Meta, Tiktok, and Roblox but at key international and regional forums and high-level policy discussions such as the ASEAN ICT Forum on Online Child Protection, UN Treaty on Business and Human Rights, Internet Governance Forum, Philippine National Data Privacy Conference, among others.

 Co-created advocacy actions and campaign materials with children

-#SafeWeb4Kids is a pioneering regional online safety campaign co-developed with children, producing child-friendly resources on digital literacy and online safety.
-We also have ongoing online safety campaigns in partnership with other the Asia Joining Forces Alliance and the Step up the Fight Against Sexual Exploitation of Children Down to Zero Alliance
+#SafeWeb4Kids is a pioneering regional online safety campaign co-created with children, producing child-friendly resources on digital literacy and online safety.
+We also have ongoing online safety campaigns in partnership with other the Asia Joining Forces Alliance and the Step up the Fight Against Sexual Exploitation of Children Down to Zero Alliance.

-• Build on opportunities in the digital environment to realize child rights, while addressing online risks.
+• We build on opportunities in the digital environment to realize child rights, while addressing online risks.

-• Link online and offline experiences when designing and evaluating interventions.
+• We link online and offline experiences when designing and evaluating interventions.

-• Recognize diversity—interventions must reflect children’s varied contexts, genders, access levels, and capacities.
+• We recognize diversity—interventions must reflect children’s varied contexts, genders, access levels, and capacities.

-• Bridge the digital divide in access, skills, and adult support.
+• We aim to bridge the digital divide in access, skills, and adult support.

-• Promote child-friendly, quality information online in languages children understand.
+• We want to promote child-friendly, quality information online in languages children understand.

-• Protect children’s privacy and civil rights online.
+• We want to protect children’s privacy and civil and political rights online.

-• Develop digital citizenship among children, parents, and teachers.
+• We want to improve digital and media literacy among children, parents, caregivers, and teachers.

-• Respect children’s evolving capacities in all digital policies and programs.
+• We respect children’s evolving capacities in all digital policies and programs.

 CRC Asia invites partners to join in advancing children’s rights in the digital environment—through collaborative research, joint advocacy, campaigns, and capacity-building across the Asia-Pacific region.